Last Updated: August 10, 2026

 Overview and What You Will Learn

-In this Activity Workspace, you’ll learn how to complete Activity 10: Acquire Project Team.
-You’ll see how project managers move from planning to execution by assigning people to specific tasks.
-You’ll follow the same steps that experienced project managers use to replace generic resources with real team members, check workloads, solve resource conflicts, and balance assignments throughout the project.
+In this Activity Workspace, begin by making sure you understand the Acquire Project Team workflow.
+Notice how project managers move from planning to execution by assigning people to specific activities.
+Follow the same steps that experienced project managers use to replace generic resources with real team members, check workloads, solve resource conflicts, and balance assignments throughout the project.

 Learn Acquire Project Team Workflow (10 minutes)